 A: I think so.

-C: Until the sstandard board approves thetask group, you shouldn’t be doing any work as a task group.
-It is still a study group.
+C: Until the IEEE SA Standards Board approves the project, resulting in approval to form a task group, you shouldn’t be doing any work as a task group.
+The study group can remain active.

 C: I don’t think that there will be many technical contributions.